warrensbox/terraform-switcher/www/docs/usage/commandline.md

 ## Show latest implicit version for beta, alpha and release candidates(rc)

-1. Show the latest implicit pre-release version.
+1. Show the latest implicit prerelease version.
 2. Ex: `tfswitch -P 0.13` or `tfswitch --show-latest-pre 0.13` shows 0.13.0-rc1 (latest) version.
 3. Hit **Enter** to show.

 ## Use custom mirror

-To install from a remote mirror other than the default(https://releases.hashicorp.com/terraform).
+To install from a remote mirror other than the default (<https://releases.hashicorp.com/terraform>).
 Use the `-m` or `--mirror` parameter.

 ```bash
 tfswitch --mirror https://example.jfrog.io/artifactory/hashicorp`